Skip to contents

 5. call refit() to obtain the final fitted model

-When refinement is used
+When refinement can help

 Typical use cases include: